--24 \square 25-44 \square ☐ 45-64 ☐ 65 and over ale Female ☐ Prefer not to say A disabled person is someone who has a physical or mental impairment, which has a substantial and long tern adverse effect on their ability to carry out normal day-to-day activities.
-Do you consider yourself to have a disability?
-To which of these ethnic groups do you consider you belong?
-Asian or Asian British Bangladeshi Indian Pakistani Chinese Any other Asian background Black or Black British African Caribbean Any other Black, African or Caribbean background Mixed White & Asian White & Black African White & Black Caribbean Any other mixed/ multiple ethnic background White English/ Welsh/ Scottish/ Northern Irish/ British Irish Gypsy or Irish Traveller Any other white background Other Ethnic Group Arab Any other ethnic group
+6-24 45-64 65 and over Your sex lale 🗌 Female Prefer not to say impairment, which has a su on their ability to carry out consider yourself to have a one who has a physical or mo ubstantial and long tern adve normal day-to-day activities. disability? groups do you consider you l rse effect Asian or Asian British Bangladeshi Indian Pakistani Chinese Any other Asian background Black or Black British African Caribbean Any other Black, African or Caribbean background Mixed White & Asian White & Black African White & Black Caribbean Any other mixed/ multiple ethnic background White English/ Welsh/ Scottish/ Northern Irish/ British Irish Gypsy or Irish Traveller Any other white background Other Ethnic Group

-Privacy Statement - Data Protection 1998 and Freedom of Information Act 2000

-The data supplied on this form will be held on a computer and will be used in accordance with the Data Protection Act 1998 for statistical analysis, management, planning and the provision of services by South Derbyshire District Council and its partners.
+Privacy Statement - Data Protection 1998 and Freedom of Information Act 2000 The data supplied on this form will be held on a computer and will be used in accordance with the Data Protection Act 1998 for statistical analysis, management, planning and the provision of services by South Derbyshire District Council and its partners.
 The information will be held in accordance with the Council's records management and retention policy.